-Located just a short walk away from Jurong East MRT, and nestled conveniently in the heart of the International Business Park, Mulberry’s Mega-centre at Jurong East, also known as Mulberry Jurong East (Creative), is the brand’s largest centre, at 13,000 square feet in size.
-Opened in January 2016, it is also one of Mulberry’s newest schools, and the flagship school in Western region of Singapore.
+Located just a short walk away from Jurong East MRT, and nestled conveniently in the heart of the International Business Park, Mulberry Learning’s mega-centre at Jurong East, also known as Mulberry Learning Jurong East (Creative), is the brand’s largest centre, at 13,000 square feet in size.
+Opened in January 2016, it is also one of the brand’s newest schools, and the flagship centre in Western region of Singapore.
+Infant Care and Child Care programmes are available at this centre.

 An Oasis of Wonderment and Awe